backendsystems/nibble/README.md

 Interface icons: `🔌`Ethernet, `📶`Wi-Fi, `📦`Container, `🔒`VPN.

 ## Headless Mode
 Run scans without the TUI.
 Outputs JSON.
+Headless scans are not saved in history.

 `-i` scan target(s), comma-separated or a file ([example](internal/parameters/example_input.txt)) `-p` custom ports (e.g. `22,80,8000-8100` or `-` for all)